2018 Winner – Assoc. Professor Ray Lovett

 - the research is for the health and wellbeing benefit of Aboriginal and/or Torres Strait Islander peoples

 - the award recipient has made a significant contribution to capacity development and community strengthening by, for example

 (a) building on skills and abilities of Aboriginal and/or Torres Strait Islander people and community

 (b) supporting and/or mentoring other Aboriginal and/or Torres Strait Islander researchers

 - the work should be nationally and/or internationally recognised

 - the award recipient has made a contribution to the development of Indigenous knowledges and research methodologies

 - the scope of research disciplines is broad and could include, for example, basic science, medicine, epidemiology, public health, social health and community health.

-The 2016 Lowitja Institute Research Leadership Award will be presented at the Lowitja Institute International Indigenous Health and Wellbeing Conference 2016 on 8–10 November 2016 at the Melbourne Convention and Exhibition Centre, Melbourne, Victoria, Australia.
+The 2016 Lowitja Institute Research Leadership Award was presented at the Lowitja Institute International Indigenous Health and Wellbeing Conference 2016.